autonomys/subspace-docs/docs/ai3_token/wallets/talisman.md

 8. In the **"Select network"** modal overlay that appears, click inside the **"Search by network name"** input bar and type *Autonomys*.

 9. Locate the **Autonomys** entry from the filtered list.
-You will see a preview of your public address starting with the native network characters `sue`.
+You will see a preview of your public address starting with the native network characters `su`.

 10. To manage or copy your credentials, choose one of the quick actions on the right side of the row:
      * Click the **QR code icon** (four squares) to open up an expandable address card layout.
      * Click the **Copy icon** (overlapping document squares) to save your public address directly to your clipboard.

 ![step-10-network](/img/doc-imgs/talisman/Talisman-12.png)